Samantha Ratnam

-Samantha Shantini Ratnam (சமந்தா இரத்தினம்; born 1977) is an Australian social worker, politician and the current leader of the Victorian Greens.
-Since October 2017 Ratnam has been a member of the Victorian Legislative Council, representing the Northern Metropolitan Region.
+Samantha Shantini Ratnam (சமந்தா இரத்தினம்; born 1977) is a British-Australian social worker and politician.
+She was the leader of the Victorian Greens between 2017 and 2024, serving as a member of the Victorian Legislative Council in the Northern Metropolitan Region.
 Prior to this she was a councillor and mayor for the City of Moreland.

 Early life

 Born in England and raised in Sri Lanka, Samantha Ratnam and her family left the country after the 'Black July' 1983 riots in Colombo that gave rise to 30-year Sri Lankan Civil War between the government and Liberation Tigers of Tamil Eelam, a Tamil separatist group.
-The family eventually settled in Australia after spending time in Europe and Canada.
+The family eventually settled in Australia in 1989 after spending time in Europe and Canada.

+At the time of settlement in Australia, she held both British citizenship (by birth) and Sri Lankan citizenship (by registration).
+She became an Australian citizen in 1992, resulting in an automatic loss of her Sri Lankan citizenship under Sri Lankan laws.
+She then continued to hold both Australian and British citizenships until she renounced her British citizenship in March 2016.

 From 1995 to 2001 Samantha Ratnam completed a Bachelor of Arts and a Bachelor of Social Work (Honours) from the University of Melbourne.
 In 2014, she completed her Doctor of Philosophy, titled 'Young people and global citizenship: New possibilities for civic participation', also from the University of Melbourne.

 Ratnam has worked in various roles in assisting migrants and asylum seekers including at the Asylum Seeker Resource Centre, in the fields of drug and alcohol rehabilitation, mental health and international development.

 In April 2014, Samantha Ratnam explained in The Indian Sun, an online publication for the Australian-Indian community how she is a product of diaspora and her motivations for entering politics.

+Political career

-Moreland Council
+Moreland City Council

-Ratnam first stood for and was elected to the City of Moreland Council for South Ward in 2012 as one of three Ward Councillors.
-In 2016 she was re-elected with her vote more than doubling to over 55 percent of the ward vote.
+Ratnam first stood for and was elected to the City of Moreland (now City of Merri-bek) Council for South Ward in 2012.
+In 2016, she was re-elected with her vote more than doubling to 50.71%.

 In 2015 she was elected by councillors as the first Greens mayor of Moreland for 2016 in a 6 to 5 vote with Independent Councillor Helen Davidson and Socialist Alliance Councillor Sue Bolton supporting her bid for the mayor.
 Her election as Mayor was even noted in the country of her heritage, Sri Lanka, and by the Indian community in Australia, and in Tamil culture.

 In her time on the council, Ratnam was instrumental in removing official council references to Australia Day, saying “this is a gesture of respect and an important step in healing”.
-Ratnam resigned from the council on 11 October 2017.
+Ratnam resigned from the council on 11 October 2017 prior to entering state parliament.